DimaEd/SchoolJournal/README.md

 8. Database H2
 9. Flyway database migration
 10. Swagger
-11. Spring boot with Maven
+11. Spring boot with Maven(in the SpringBootMaven branch)
+12. Spring boot with Gradle(in the SpringBootGradle branch)

-app is verified by SonarLint
+app was verified by SonarLint